TanGSaN02/Blind-Battle-Policy/README.md

 ## Contact Us

-If you have any questions or concerns regarding our privacy assurance, please feel free to contact us at [your contact information].
+If you have any questions or concerns regarding our privacy assurance, please feel free to contact us at chsri2004@gmail.com,+919347429999.

 **Download Blind Battle Game now and join the inclusive gaming community!**